 As discussed in the Project Description, Section B, the Proposed Project would pass through recreational facilities at San Onofre State Beach and Camp Del Mar.
-During the actual transport of the RSGs, vehicular access to recreational facilities at Camp Del Mar may be restricted or rerouted for several hours per transport trip.
+During the actual transport of the RSGs, vehicular access to recreational facilities at Camp Del Mar (i.e., campgrounds and cabins, marina, laundromat, bath houses, volleyball nets) may be restricted or rerouted for several hours per transport trip.
 MCBCP would also restrict special permit camping on beach portions of the transport route if the trip occurred during a weekend or holiday.
-As transport of the RSGs would temporarily restrict or preclude recreational facilities, impacts on recreational users would be considered potentially significant (Class II).
-However, implementation of Mitigation Measure L-2a (Avoid peak recreational usage), along with Mitigation Measures N-1a (Provide advance notice of transport) in Section D.9, Noise and Vibration, and V-1a (Request decision on closure of San Onofre State Beach) and V-1b, Provide advance notice of campground closure to prospective park visitors and campers) in Section D.14, Visual Resources, would reduce impacts to recreationists to less than significant levels.
+During transport of the RSGs along Old Highway 101, traffic accessing San Onofre State Beach recreational facilities (i.e., campgrounds, trails, beach access) would be directed around the transporter.
+As transport of the RSGs would temporarily restrict or preclude recreational facilities at Camp del Mar, and may temporarily preclude recreational facilities at San Onofre State Beach, impacts on recreational users would be considered potentially significant (Class II).
+However, implementation of Mitigation Measure L-2a (Avoid peak recreational usage), along with Mitigation Measures N-1a (Provide advance notice of transport) in Section D.9, Noise and Vibration, and V-1a (Request decision on closure of San Onofre State Beach) and V-1b (Provide advance notice of campground closure to prospective park visitors and campers) in Section D.14, Visual Resources, would reduce impacts to recreationists to less than significant levels.